cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.5.5v0.1
 Emails flagged by the above attachment protection controls SHALL NOT be kept in inbox.

-- Rationale
-  - Helps warn users about the risks of opening a suspicious attachment.
+- _Rationale:_ Helps warn users about the risks of opening a suspicious attachment.
-- Last Modified: September 8, 2023
+- Last Modified:_ September 8, 2023
 - Notes
   - Agencies and Organizations can choose whether to send email to spam or quarantine
   - Applies to Policies 5.1 - 5.3